Shao-Group/EquiRep/README.md

 # Introduction

 EquiRep is a tool for finding tandem repeats in sequences.
+The scripts for reproducing the results are available [here]().

 # Installation